gallexi/darray/README.md

 #### da_resize_exact
 Change the length of a darray to `nelem`.
 The new capacity of the darray will be be exactly `nelem`.
 Data in elements with indices >= `nelem` may be lost when downsizing.

-Pointer to the new location of the darray upon successful function completion.
+Returns a pointer to the new location of the darray upon successful function completion.
 If `da_resize_exact` returns `NULL`, reallocation failed and `darr` is left untouched.

 ```C
 void* da_resize_exact(void* darr, size_t nelem);